YOUR CHOCOLATE TASTING GUIDE

 Finding good chocolate can be a challenge if you don’t live in places like NYC or San Francisco.
-Regular grocery stores rarely, if ever, carry anything worth eating.
-Organic and specialty stores carry a lot of decent chocolate, which is like going from boxed wine to $7 table wine.
+Organic and specialty stores carry a lot of decent chocolate, which is like going from boxed wine to $10 table wine.
 Better, but still not great.
-And it’s hard to distinguish the good from the bad with so many new or local brands on the market.
+That's why we started our dark chocolate club!

-Costa Rican bar will taste very different from a Madagascar blend.
-Trying bars from different origins and blends, will give you a range of flavors and help you determine your preferences just as you would with wine.
+Trying bars made with beans from different countries, will give you a range of flavors and help you determine what you like —just as you would with wine.
 Malbec or Pinot Noir?
 Fruit forward Madagascar or nutty Ecuador?